plip123/pino-withdraw/README.md

 2. Connect your wallet or with your social login.
 3. Check your USDT balance.
 4. Specify the wallet to transfer.
-5. Click to transfer button.
+5. Click the transfer button.